itsmesatyavir/DawnBot/README.md

 🌍 Proxy Source

-👉 BBirdProxies– Use code busines1 for 10% OFF.
+👉 BirdProxies– Use code busines1 for 10% OFF.
 (Any other paid SOCKS5/HTTP proxy provider will also work.)
 Link:- https://www.birdproxies.com/@busines1